dvillaj/CleaningDataProject/README.md

 ## Steps

 1. Download the [data source](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+2. Extract it inside your working directory.
+It will generate a directory named "UCI HAR Dataset"
-2. Put run_analysis.R in the parent folder of UCI HAR Dataset, then set it as your working directory using setwd() function in RStudio.
+2. Put run_analysis.R in your working directory
-3. Run source("run_analysis.R")
+3. Run the following sentences:
+4. source("run_analysis.R")
+5. loadUCIDataset()

+It will generate 2 files:

+* "CIData.txt"<- function(dir = "UCI HAR Dataset",
+                   dataFileName = "UCIData.txt",
+                   agregateDataFileName = "UCIAgregateData.txt") {
 4. Run , then it will generate a new file tiny_data.txt in your working directory.